 The clock is working really well.

 One uplighter has been purchases and tested.
-It was agreed Janet would purchase two short extension leads and 2 long extension leads so we are able to move the highlighter into a suitable position once we have more people playing.
+It was agreed Janet would purchase two short extension leads and 2 long extension leads so we are able to move the uplighter into a suitable position once we have more people playing.
 Purchase of additional uplighters will be considered once player numbers increase.

 Sue mentioned that the Legion has a free standing fan available for use.